Changissnz/selfinterest/README.md

 when considered purely as "political animals", pose the same danger in civilized or barbarian societies.
 And that danger is economical decisions for expected gains and losses, the process and execution both impossible for the deliberate human being if not for the force of self-interest.
+All kinds of ironic plots have occurred throughout human history, and politics has always been a prevalent theme.
+Consider this.
+A former friend becomes a political agent, strikes deals with antagonists, thinking that their newfound alliances will spare them a fate quite the opposite of state-imposed death penalty.
+And the former friend is promoted by society to a lord of sorts over a dominion where they were once at most an equal in talent and the worse of the criminal, relatively speaking.